Gusto/it-cpe-opensource/autopromote/README.md

 	</dict>
 ```

 If you're using [AutoPkg](https://github.com/autopkg/autopkg) you can configure this in your recipe override, so all versions of a package enter the same channel.
-Simple add the above xml to your package override.
+Add the above xml to your package override.